Diptera-ai/LarvaeDispenser/README.md

 <br/>

 - How to detect and remove a system blockage:
-  - If water runs slowly (droplets instead of a steady stream) while the bottle ok (enough water, closed tightly - both screw cap and connectors cap - and is pressurised), then there may be a blockage in the system tubes.
+  - If water runs slowly (droplets instead of a steady stream) while the bottle is ok (there's enough water, caps are closed tightly and pressure is on), then there might be a blockage in the system tubes.
   - To remove a blockage, start a count, or a wash operation, if it is not already ongoing.
 Fill a 50ml syringe with water and connect a tip to it.
 Connect the tip to the end of the tube (above the larvae collection cup) and press the syringe to run water backwards through the system, to clear the blockage back to the bottle.
-  - Open the bottle and remove the debris that caused the blockage.
+  - Open the bottle (see above how to open a pressurised bottle) and remove the debris that caused the blockage.